contributte/doctrine-dbal/.docs/README.md

 ### PSR-3

-To log all queries with a PSR-3 logger, define service under `configuration.sqlLogger` key.
+To log all queries with a PSR-3 logger, define the service under the `configuration.sqlLogger` key.
 [Monolog](https://github.com/contributte/monolog) provides PSR compatible services.

 ```yaml